 The VISC image database was retired in 2005 and its texts and images were migrated into software called Insight by Luna Imaging, Inc. of Los Angeles, CA. A second generation of the ELCALP website was created to interface with the Insight software for the College in 2006 by Jerry Spaeder of Dallas Teks Group, Dallas, TX.
 In 2010, the Insight database was replaced with an updated, new end-user interface called LUNA.

 There are many individuals who have supported the College of Architecture and Planning’s and the Environmental Design Program’s image database projects over the last three decades, including faculty and staff members, students, and other professionals.
 Major contributors include the current dean of the College of Architecture and Planning, Mark Gelernter, and former deans of the college, Ray Studer, Dwayne Nuzum, and Patricia O’Leary.
-Staff photographer, Jennifer Kirschke, serves as the LUNA collection manager and workflow coordinator.
-CU photography instructors Lynn M. Lickteig (since 1998) and Mark Mattivi (since 2005) have mentored CU students in taking professional quality photos and writing documentary papers for the ELCALP website.
+Visual Resources Director, Lynn Lickteig, serves as the LUNA collection manager and workflow coordinator.
+CU photography instructors Lynn M. Lickteig (1998-2005) Mark Mattivi (2005-2013) and Stephen Cardinale (2014) have mentored CU students in taking professional quality photos and writing documentary papers for the ELCALP website.
 In 1998, retired Denver University historian, Peter Dulan, and his wife, Sharon Donnelly, donated 23,000 35mm slides to the college, many of which have been digitized and are included in the LUNA database and the ELCALP website.

-The College of Architecture and Planning and the Environmental Design Program give special thanks to the many undergraduate students enrolled in the ENVD 4122 Advanced Technical Photography course since 1998 who took the majority of the images on this site, and whose names are listed with the images as the photographers.
-Additionally, the college applauds the long term efforts of the staff members of the college’s Visual Resource Centers for the scanning, cataloging, and data entry work without which neither the ELCALP website nor the LUNA digital library image database would exist today: Jason Bateman, James Beech, Baylor Bland, Stephen Cardinale, Carole Cardon, Sarah Case, Carmen Cheadle, Dean Clift, Anne Comstock, Emili Davidson, Kathryn Distin, Nicole Drobeck, Ralph Eberhard, Katie Finn, Brian Flint, Jonathan Foy, Kirsten Gravdahl, John Taylor Hillyard, Gail Hook, Nick Houy, Aaron Howell, David Jacobs, Seamus James, Devra Jeffers, Julie Sieracki Jordan, Meera Joshi, Nicole Kalisker, Jennifer Kirschke, Alex Klinovsky, J. Paul Kubala, Lynn M. Lickteig, Jacob Lujan, Colleen Martin, Rhonda Martinek, Britta Moline-Ayars, Zachary Moseley, Glenn Negretti, Cathleen Norman, Zachary Perkins, Gerald Reynolds, Christian Sage Russell, Thomas Mark Sawyer, Lindsay Schumacher, Leora Shuchter, Katherine Slusher, Amy Snell, Mark Sullivan, Jorge Tarin, Heather Thigpen, Jenn Thomas, Anna B.T.
+The College of Architecture and Planning at CU-Denver and the Environmental Design Program at CU- Boulder give special thanks to the many undergraduate students enrolled in the ENVD 4122 Advanced Technical Photography course since 1998 who took the majority of the images on this website, and whose names are listed with the images as the photographers.
+Additionally, we applaud the long term efforts of the staff members of the Visual Resource Centers on the Denver and Boulder campuses for the scanning, cataloging, and data entry work without which neither this ELCALP website nor the LUNA Digital Library image database would exist today: Erin N. Anderson, D. Mitch Anderson, Jason Bateman, James Beech, Baylor Bland, Stephen Cardinale, Carole Cardon, Sarah Case, Carmen Cheadle, Melissa Chumbley, Dean Clift, Anne Comstock, Emili Davidson, Kathryn Distin, Nicole Drobeck, Ralph Eberhard, Katie Finn, Brian Flint, Jonathan Foy, Kirsten Gravdahl, John Taylor Hillyard, Gail Hook, Nick Houy, Aaron Howell, Bodie Hultin, David Jacobs, Seamus James, Devra Jeffers, Teaundra Nikky Jewett , Julie Sieracki Jordan, Meera Joshi, , Nicole Kalisker, Alex Klinovsky, Jennifer Kirschke, J. Paul Kubala, Lynn M. Lickteig, Jacob Lujan, Colleen Martin, Rhonda Martinek, Britta Moline-Ayars, Zachary Moseley, Glenn Negretti, Cathleen Norman, Zachary Perkins, Julia Pike, Gerald Reynolds, , Alea Richmond, Christian Sage Russell, Thomas Mark Sawyer, Lindsay Schumacher, Leora Shuchter, Katherine Slusher, Amy Snell, Mark Sullivan, Krista Stonedahl, Jorge Tarin, Heather Thigpen, Jenn Thomas, Anna B.T.
 West, Brett Wagner, Ryan Wakat, Kristy Wasserbach, Jacob Wiederin, Daren Willden, and Amy L. Wolfe.